ValheKouneli/SlidingTicTacToe/documentation/progress_report_week2.md

 Time spent: 4h

 THO: Separated game interface from game logic.
-Started learning Java 2D graphics and building a GUI."
+Started learning Java 2D graphics and building a GUI.

 Time spent: 4h

+THO: Figuring out how to implement the GUI.
+Minor changes to things to make GUI easier to implement.

+Time spent: 1,5h